 - f.
 Mix thoroughly or vortex the solution. - g.
-Cut a rectangular piece of parafilm roughly the size of the glass microscope slide (roughly 1x2 in). - h.
-Draw up 200 μL of the Final Fixative Solution with a micro-pipette.
-Set aside. - i.
-Remove the sample slide(s) from the Coplin jar and place each on the tray of the slide staining - j.
-Add 200 μL of Final Fixative Solution to the top corner of each sample slide.
+Cut a rectangular piece of parafilm roughly the size of the glass microscope slide (approximately 1 inch x 2 inches). - h.
+Draw up 200 μL of the Final Fixative Solution with a pipette.
+Set aside. - Remove the sample slide/s from the Coplin jar and place each on the tray of the slide staining box. - Add 200 μL of Final Fixative Solution to the top corner of each sample slide.
 Cover the entire section with reagent.
 Do not pipette the solution directly onto the tissue. - k.
-Carefully place the parafilm over the fixative solution. - I. Repeat Steps g-k above for all sample slides. - m.
-Place lid on the slide staining box and incubate for 20 min.
+Carefully place the parafilm over the fixative solution. - Repeat Steps g-k above for all sample slides. - m.
+Place lid on the slide staining box and incubate for 20 minutes.